 Meters vs yards.
 100 centimeters vs 36 inches.
 Kilograms vs Pounds.
 100 grams vs 16 ounces.
 Kilometer vs mile.
 1000 meters vs 5280 feet.

-The SUV trend started in America but thankfully it seems to be going out of style in most parts of the world.
+The SUV trend started in America and spread across the globe for a while but thankfully it seems to be going out of style in most parts of the world.

 Young American Travelers

-Aside from a handful of gap year kids and surfers American youth seems absent from the open road.
+Aside from a handful of gap year kids and surfers, American youth seems absent from the open road.
 We have met many people in their early 20’s during our travels and maybe .000000000000000003% of them were American.
 The numbers are a bit higher in European cities like Barcelona and Paris, but American youth was still badly outnumbered.

 We want to see young Americans travel more, we think it would be great for them and even better for American society as a whole.
 So if you are an American reading this do yourself a huge favor and go check out the differences between America and the rest of the world yourself.
 It’s well worth it, we promise!